 Different types of Stable coins are also flawed

 There are other types of stable coins, such as ‘partly collateralized’, where the platform holds dollars equal to, usually, 50% of the value of the coins in circulation, and ‘uncollateralized’, where the platform issues crypto-coins and also crypto-bonds.

 In both cases, the bonds or 50% of uncollateralized coins are subject to the same volatility and market speculation as any other cryptocurrency, which means that a massive sell-off would force the stable coins to purchase their own coins using its limited dollar reserves to keep their price from falling.
-This would only further escalate the panic once stable coin holders discovered that the stable coin company was buying back its own coins to keep the system afloat, leading to a greater sell-off that would ultimately make the entire currency crash.
+This would only further escalate the panic once stable coin holders discovered that the stable coin company was buying back its coins to keep the system afloat, leading to a more significant sell-off that would ultimately make the entire currency crash.

-Likewise in the case of crypto bonds, the stable coins ability to issue bonds depends on the growth in the number of people buying the currency.
+Likewise, in the case of crypto bonds, the stable coins’ ability to issue bonds depends on the growth in the number of people buying the currency.
 If this starts to get stagnant or decline, the price of bonds will fall, more bonds will have to be issued to compensate for the falling value of the coin, and again we will see the entire system quickly spiral downwards.

 Meet other ones – Basis Tokens

 Basis Tokens function similarly to crypto bonds.
 The model for Basis tokens is that when demand is rising, the system will create more of its currency, Base Coins, and when demand is falling, the company will reduce their supply to create an increase in price.
 More specifically Basis tokens provide a three-token system to handle expansion and contraction:

 - Base coin: tokens that are pegged to the USD and used as a medium of exchange.
 Their supply is expanded and contracted in order to maintain the peg.